abedakhanam/Movie-App/README.md

 - Search: Elasticsearch-powered full-text search and filtering.
 - Image Uploads: Upload and compress images using Multer and Sharp.

+#### Data Scalability and Performance Improvements
+Initially, the app used direct database queries, and the dataset consisted of approximately 6,000 records.
+To simulate a data-intensive environment, Faker.js was used to generate 1 million fake records, which significantly slowed down the infinite scroll on the homepage (response time: 2–3 seconds).

+After integrating Elasticsearch, the response time dropped to approximately 80 milliseconds, drastically improving the user experience.

 #### Database Design

 Below is the Entity Relationship Diagram (ERD) used for the application:
 ![alt text](erd.png)
 Note: The ERD includes key tables such as User, Movie, Review, Genre, and associations like MovieGenre, WatchList (favorite in frontend), and UserMovie.

+##### Key Tables and Relationships
+- User: Stores user details.
+- Movie: Contains movie metadata.
+- Review: Captures user reviews and ratings for movies.
+- Genre: Defines movie genres.
+- MovieGenre: Maps movies to their respective genres.
+- Watchlist: Stores user-specific favorite movies.

 #### API Endpoints
 ##### User Routes (/api/users)